slowsonic/hw1b/README.md

 ## Description

-The ne HOriseon website that meets accessibility standarts ad has semantic HTML elements.
+The new Horiseon website that meets accessibility standarts ad has semantic HTML elements.
 I updated the images to contain description all tags.

 ## Screenshots